Apomorphine hydrochloride - Parkinson's disease

 Committee Recommendations (2)

-Sublingual apomorphine has not yet been assessed for formulary status and is not currently on the APC work-plan.
+Sublingual apomorphine has not yet been assessed for formulary status but it is on the APC work-plan.

 This drug has not yet been evaluated by the Surrey Heartlands ICS Area Prescribing Committee (APC).
 As such, advice regarding safety, effectiveness (including cost-effectiveness) and its place in therapy is yet to be determined.